netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 you or your team.

 Having this information centralized helps you:
-* Have a clear view of the health across your infrastructure, [seeing all a alerts in one place](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/view-active-alerts.md)
+* Have a clear view of the health across your infrastructure, seeing all alerts in one place.
 * Easily [setup your alert notification process](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/manage-notification-methods.md): methods to use and where to use them, filtering rules, etc.
 * Quickly troubleshoot using [Metric Correlations](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/metric-correlations.md)